 At that point, it’s too late.
 You’re left with moldy furniture, ruined flooring, and probably a big replacement cost.

 You’re not alone though.
 87% of homeowners don’t have a flood insurance policy.
+But why?

 Many of us have common misconceptions about flood insurance.
 So let’s clear some of those up: